 On March 2, the Senate approved S. 1134, a bill containing a number of tax benefits for education.
 On March 22, the House Committee on Ways and Means approved H.R.
-7, a similar, but not identical bill.
-The full House is expected to consider the Ways and Means Committee bill the week of March 27.
+7. According to news reports, however, consideration of the bill by the full House has been postponed (BNA Daily Tax Report, March 31, 2000, p.
+G-9).

-Prominent provisions of both bills are an expansion of education savings account contribution limits to \$2,000 from current law's \$500, along with extension of qualified withdrawals to include primary and secondary school expenses in addition to current-laws college costs.
-Both bills would also expand current laws qualified tax-favored tuition programs to include private as well as State institutions and would exclude distributions from gross income.
+Prominent provisions of both bills are an expansion of education savings account contribution limits to \$2,000 from current law's \$500, along with extension of qualified withdrawals to include primary and secondary school expenses in addition to current-law's college costs.
+Both bills would also expand current law's qualified tax-favored tuition programs to include private as well as State institutions and would exclude distributions from gross income.
 Both the Ways and Means and Senate bills would repeal the 60-month limit on student interest deductions; the Ways and Means bill would increase the related income thresholds for the provision's phase-out.
 Both bills would provide a new 4-year expenditure schedule for school construction bonds under the tax code's arbitrage rebate rules.

-The major difference between the two bills is the presence in the Senate bill of a permanent exclusion from gross income for employer provided undergraduate and graduate education assistance.
+The major difference between the two bills is the presence in the Senate bill of a permanent exclusion from gross income for employer- provided undergraduate and graduate education assistance.